Passive Fire Protection: Serious Business

 For any participant who has previously installed a marine penetration sealing system or cable transit, transitioning to the use of STI Marine products will not be a far departure and proficiency with physical installation may be faster.
 For people who are new to installing these types of systems and materials, the training focuses on proper techniques and dispenses helpful advice that will increase proficiency.

 As yard personnel begin installing the products and systems, proficiency will quickly increase.
 For surveyors, the training helps ensure that transits, cables and plugs not only look good; they’ll also perform in an emergency as intended.
 Whether for a brand-new installer or an installer who has experience, but not with STI Marine products, this training will help.
-U.S. flag operators and boatyards now have another domestic resource – not just for hardware, but also, for peace of mind. www.stimarine.com
+U.S. flag operators and boatyards now have another domestic resource – not just for hardware, but also, for peace of mind. www-news.stimarine.com